Query Rewriting for Retrieval-Augmented Large Language Models: Methodology

-The reward represents the quality of the generated queries, which needs to be consistent with the final evaluation of the task, denoted as $R_{lm}$. $R_{lm}$ is fed to the retriever and the reader for a final prediction $\hat{y}$.
-The reward is a combination of the measures of $\hat{y}$ compared to the golden label $y$ (e.g., exact match and F$_{1}$ of the predicted answers).
+The reward function $R$ reflects the quality of the generated queries, which needs to be consistent with the final evaluation of the task. $\hat{\tilde{x}}$ is fed to the retriever and the reader for a final prediction $\hat{y}$.
+A part of the reward function is the measures of $\hat{y}$ compared to the golden label $y$ (e.g., exact match and F$_{1}$ of the predicted answers), denoted as $R_{lm}$.
 Besides, a KL-divergence regularization is added to prevent the model from deviating too far from the initialization \cite{Ramamurthy2022IsRL, ziegler2019fine}.

 The final loss function is composed of policy loss and value loss.